aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/textcolumn/_index.md

 ---
 title: TextColumn
 second_title: Aspose.Words for C++ API Reference
 description: Represents a single text column.
 TextColumn is a member of the TextColumnCollection collection.
-The TextColumns collection includes all the columns in a section of a document.
+The TextColumn collection includes all the columns in a section of a document.
+To learn more, visit the  documentation article.
 type: docs
 weight: 898
 url: /cpp/aspose.words/textcolumn/